zurfyx/eddystone-web-bluetooth/README.md

   })
   .then((isLocked) => {
     if (isLocked) {
-      throw new Error('The beacon is locked.
+      return Promise.reject('The beacon is locked.
 Can\'t write new URL');
     }
     // Beacon's not locked.
 We can proceed with the recording of the new URL.
-    // Keep in mind that the encoded URL must be longer than 18 characters. return service.writeUrl('https://www.google.com');
+    // Keep in mind that the encoded URL must NOT be longer than 18 characters. return service.writeUrl('https://www.google.com');
   })
   .then(() => {